• Recipes

 40 Benefits of Drinking Lemon Water

-Published: Jan 29, 2019 · Modified: Jan 23, 2022 by Steven Pennington · This post may contain affiliate links.
+Published: Jan 29, 2019 · Modified: Sep 16, 2024 by Steven Pennington · This post may contain affiliate links | disclosure policy

 Freshly lemon juice in mason jar on wood table.

-Boost Energy
+1. Boost Energy

 Trade your daily cup of coffee for an energizing shot of lemon water.
 Lemons are naturally energizing food because of their negatively charged ions.
 [1]

-Naturally Detoxes The Body
+2. Naturally Detoxes The Body

 The citric acid in lemons and the fiber help break up bacteria that accumulate in the body.
 Drinking the extra water flushes these broken-up toxins out of your system.
 [2]

-Boost The Immune Systems
+3. Boost The Immune Systems

 Research proves that vitamin C gives the immune system a beneficial boost.
 A vitamin C deficiency causes you to be increasingly susceptible to viruses and infections.

-Replenishes Electrolytes
+4. Replenishes Electrolytes

-Post-workout, don’t reach for a lemon sports drink full of artificial sugars to replenish your electrolytes.
-Instead, choose lemon water to restore electrolytes.
-With lemon’s abundance of vitamins and minerals, making your own post-workout drink is easy and cost-effective.
+With lemon's abundance of vitamins and minerals, making your own post-workout drink is easy and cost-effective.
 Add the juice of a lemon to a cup of cold water with a shot of sea salt and honey.

-Boosts Metabolism
+5. Boosts Metabolism

-Promotes Weight Loss
+6. Promotes Weight Loss

 Between the pleasant boost to the metabolism, the killed cravings, and the filling fiber, it's not surprising that drinking lemon water can help you lose weight.
 Plus, lemon's natural diuretic properties help you beat the bloat and lose water weight.
 [6]

-Increases Potassium Intake
+7. Increases Potassium Intake

 According to Medical News Today, potassium is an essential micronutrient.
 The body requires 100 mg per day to support basic functions, but upping the potassium intake reduces the risk of death from all causes.
-An increased potassium intake also lowers the risk of stroke, lowers blood pressure, preserves muscle mass and bone density, and reduces the formation of kidney stones.

-Soothes Sore Throats
+8. Soothes Sore Throats

 Lemon water can relieve sore throats.
 The lemon breaks up irritating mucus.
 Combining it with honey and hot water adds an extra soothing quality to remedy even the worst sore throat.
-It’s one of the best benefits of lemon water there is!
+It's one of the best benefits of lemon water there is.

-Improves Digestive Health
+9. Improves Digestive Function

 Drinking water before any meal helps break down waste and move it through the system.
 This is particularly true when drinking warm water before your first meal of the day.
-Editor of Yahoo Health, Michele Promaulayko, validated this theory.
-She says it slows down digestion enough to allow your body to properly break down the food, which is exactly what your body needs for optimal digestive health.
+Editor of Yahoo, Michele Promaulayko, validated this theory.

-Helps Manage Diabetes
+10. Helps Manage Diabetes

-Relieves Coughs
+11. Relieves Coughs

 Cough drop manufacturers are onto something when they manufacture honey lemon cough drops.
 Lemon is a natural cough suppressant.
 Half a lemon added to hot water with honey soothes coughs.
 [11]

-Breaks Up Mucus
+12. Breaks Up Mucus

 Lemon water's strong shot of citric acid dissolves mucus and phlegm.
 Antioxidants and a strong shot of vitamin C help kill the virus, causing the mucus in the first place.
 Add a good squeeze of lemon to hot water and honey to reap the benefits.